-Interest expense decreased by less than \$0.1 million from \$0.2 million for the three months ended June 30, 2015 to \$0.1 million for the three months ended June 30, 2016.
-The decrease was primarily related to a decrease in the average outstanding principle balance for the three months ended June 30, 2016 under the loan and security agreement with Silicon Valley Bank.
+Interest expense decreased by less than \$0.1 million from \$0.1 million for the three months ended June 30, 2016 to less than \$0.1 million for the three months ended June 30, 2017.
+The decrease was primarily related to a decrease in the average outstanding principle balance under the loan and security agreement with Silicon Valley Bank for the three months ended June 30, 2017.
 We expect that interest expense will continue to decrease in subsequent periods as the principal amount under the loan decreases.

-Comparison of Six Months Ended June 30, 2016 and 2015
+Comparison of Six Months Ended June 30, 2017 and 2016